 How far is too far when a simple battle of wits becomes a storm of manipulative chaos?

-In the high stone tower of an isolated naval fortress, Alice and Edgar approach their 25th wedding anniversary, haunted by shadows of resentment and bitterness.
-When Alice’s cousin Kurt comes to visit, the delicate balance of their dreary cohabitation falls off its axis, cracks growing into canyons.
-In Conor McPherson’s riff on August Strindberg's master class in marital warfare, a timeless love triangle waltzes to the surreal rhythm of madness, plunging us all into the deep.
+In the high stone tower of an isolated naval fortress, Alice and Edgar are about to celebrate 25 years of wedded bliss—if decades of resentment, recrimination and mutual sabotage count as bliss.
+But when an alluring visitor arrives, the delicate balance of their tedious arrangement falls off its axis, cracks growing into canyons.
+In Conor McPherson’s wicked take on Strindberg’s masterclass in marital warfare, a twisted love triangle waltzes off the edge of a cliff, plunging us all into the deep.

 Recommended for grades 9+, The Dance of Death explores themes of relationships, family, and adaptation.
 In addition to Theater classes, we highly recommend this play for English Literature and Writing classes.